vedph/cadmus-chgc/README.md

 > ⚠️ `WHERE-FROM??` currently marks those template values which are not sure.
 For the moment I've just included `eid` here too.

+Also, I add a `source` attribute to each surface, zone, pb, and div elements, just to keep track of the original source of the data.
+You can get rid of it if you want.

 A sample output follows, from a couple of mock items where only the first one has two rectangular annotations:

 ```xml